azizzaeny/study-group/readme.md

   - build generate method, (angular, nest)
   - deployement method, (angular, nest, mongod)

-- 2.Next priority is to built application that have these concept.
+- Next priority is to built application that have these concept.
   - login JWT
   - register
   - forgot password.